henryly94/TigerCompiler/README.md

 TigerCompiler
 =============
-You can view the token DFA [here](https://docs.google.com/spreadsheet/ccc?key=0Ai1LRs2d4YqFdDhSRzVJa0RsTlJOR242S1JIZ3BqZ0E&usp=drive_web#gid=0).
+You can view the Tiger token DFA [here](https://docs.google.com/spreadsheet/ccc?key=0Ai1LRs2d4YqFdDhSRzVJa0RsTlJOR242S1JIZ3BqZ0E&usp=drive_web#gid=0).
 In order use this DFA in the compiler, it needs to be downloaded as a .csv file.

-You can view the (unfinished) grammar DFA [here](https://docs.google.com/spreadsheet/ccc?key=0Ai1LRs2d4YqFdHE5QjZ0c1pTSHoyTGVBMFJub0tzeEE#gid=0).
+You can view the Tiger grammar DFA [here](https://docs.google.com/spreadsheet/ccc?key=0Ai1LRs2d4YqFdHE5QjZ0c1pTSHoyTGVBMFJub0tzeEE#gid=0).

 * ~~Write DFA~~
 * ~~Implement DFA~~